common-fate/docs-archive/docs/approvals/sso/okta.md

 ![](/img/sso/okta/02.png)

 Click create a new App Integration in Okta, then select the SAML 2.0 option.
 Give your integration a name, and upload an app logo.
-Once done click **next.**
+Once done click **next**.

 ![](/img/sso/okta/03.png)